Establishing an endowed fund is a wonderful way to partner with Messiah University and create an enduring legacy. These funds provide for:

 Only the fund's income or a certain percentage of its value may be distributed each year for its designated purpose.
 Because principal is not spent, students will benefit from your prudent planning and generosity for generations to come.

-Each year, endowed funds supply consistent income to help fund Messiah College's various programs.
-This regularly enables the College to plan more strategically for the future.
+Each year, endowed funds supply consistent income to help fund Messiah University's various programs.
+This regularly enables the University to plan more strategically for the future.